tzuber-dev/Computer-Science-1-Professor-Cyrus/README.md

 # Computer-Science-1-Professor-Cyrus

-Assignments and other code for CS1
+This repository is storing all of the homework assignment and code snippets required for Computer Science 1, Professor Cyrus Vandrevala's class (CS1-002).